idaholab/virtual_test_bed/doc/content/htgr/generic-pbr/generic-pbr_model.md

         caption=Distribution of local reactivity coefficients from Griffin/Pronghorn by Stewart et al. [!citep](Stewart2021).

-During steady-state, the one-dimensional fluid components of the model has an inlet velocity 7.17 m/s whose value is from determined from the work by Stewart et al. [!citep](Stewart2021) and a pressure outlet boundary condition of 6 MPa.
+During steady-state, the one-dimensional fluid components of the model has an inlet velocity 7.17 m/s whose value is determined from the work by Stewart et al. [!citep](Stewart2021) and a pressure outlet boundary condition of 6 MPa.
 For the solid structures, the top and bottom surfaces are adiabatic while the outer surface of the RCCS panel is given a constant temperature boundary condition of 293.15 K. The total power of the reactor is set at 200 MW.
-During transient, the coolant flow rate is reduced to 25% of its nominal value in a span of 900 s, then kept constant at that level for 1800 s, and lastly raised back to the nominal value over 900 s and is held constant to the end of the
+During the transient, the coolant flow rate is reduced to 25% of its nominal value in a span of 900 s, then kept constant at that level for 1800 s, and lastly raised back to the nominal value over 900 s and is held constant to the end of the